 Ringo Starr is, of course, nothing less than one of the premier rock drummers ever to sit behind a kit.
-Perhaps he wasn’t technically proficient (John Lennon did mention this in an interview shortly before his death), but he brought something intangible to The Beatles’ songs.
+Perhaps he wasn’t as technically proficient as some (John Lennon did mention this in an interview shortly before his death), but he never failed to bring something intangible to the Beatles’ songs.
 As Beatles producer George Martin explained to author Mark Lewisohn in 1988, “Ringo has a tremendous feel for a song and he always helped us hit the right tempo the first time.
 He was rock solid.”
 Starr was also never showy and always played to serve the song.
 In the process, he was responsible for some of the most creative, memorable drumming of the rock era.
 Here are 10 examples:

-3. “Act Naturally” – An excellent example of the “Ringo shuffle” (also heard on “What Goes On”) where he’s got his right hand going a million miles an hour on the hi-hat, never letting up or missing a beat for two-and-a-half minutes.
-Discussing Ringo’s drumming with Elvis Costello and the Attractions’ drummer Pete Thomas in 2015, he marveled to me how “Ringo could play that fast shuffle at 96 beats per minute and never let up.”
+An excellent example of the “Ringo shuffle” (also heard on “What Goes On”) where he’s got his right hand going a million miles an hour on the hi-hat, never letting up or missing a beat for two-and-a-half minutes.
+While discussing Ringo with Elvis Costello and the Attractions’ drummer Pete Thomas in 2015, Thomas marveled to me how “Ringo could play that fast shuffle at 96 beats per minute and never let up.”

 Ringo’s subtle-yet-powerfully-creative tom-tom fills help drive the song.
 Sometimes a tad predictable and other times completely out of left field, he tastefully combines them with snare and cymbals as the song winds to a close.

 Starr’s drumming is on point throughout, but listen closely to how it builds as the track progresses.
 The tasty fills during the viola break in particular are the stuff of which legends are made.